Researchers find racial disparities across court system

 In a yearslong study sought by the chief justice of Massachusetts’ highest court, Harvard researchers found significant racial disparities in the handling of weapons and drug cases, crimes they noted “carry longstanding racialized stigmas.”
 The disparities remain even “after controlling for charge severity and additional factors,” according to the report from the law school’s Criminal Justice Policy Program.

-The researchers found that racial disparities in incarceration rates are driven largely by the fact that that Black and Latino defendants tend to face more serious initial charges than white defendants.
+The researchers found that racial disparities in the length of sentences are driven largely by the fact that that Black and Latino defendants tend to face more serious initial charges than white defendants.
 That puts Black and Latino defendants at risk of harsher punishments and can influence their decisions in plea negotiations, they wrote.

 “The penalty in incarceration length is largest for drug and weapons charges, offenses that carry longstanding racialized stigmas.
 We believe that this evidence is consistent with racially disparate initial charging practices leading to weaker initial positions in the plea bargaining process for Black defendants, which then translate into longer incarceration sentences for similar offenses,” the researchers wrote.